Mango (horse): 1838: four-year-old season

 Mango began his four-year-old season at the Craven meeting in April when his owner received a 100 guinea forfeit as George Osbaldeston's Mahometan failed to appear for a two-mile match.
 Three days later at the same meeting Mango won the Claret Stakes, easily beating Hibiscus, his only opponent, by three lengths.
 At the next Newmarket meeting Mango won a sweepstakes over the four-mile Beacon Course, but again gave John Barham Day a difficult time, dodging, swerving and "rebeling" against the jockey before winning by two lengths.
 Later at the same meering he failed to appear for a match against Velure, leaving Greville to pay a 150 guinea forfeit.
 After a break of five months, Mango returned to action at the First October meeting but he failed to add to his successes, being beaten by Lord Suffield's mare Arsenic in a five furlong match.
 He was entered in a match against Lord Suffield's Caravan at the Second October meeting, but was withdrawn by Greville and retired to stud.

 Stud record

 Mango began his career as a breeding stallion at Hampton Court Paddocks where he stood at a fee of 11 guineas a mare.
 Mango's stud record was very disappointing as he sired no major winners and few horses of any consequence.
 One of his sons, Portumnus, won three races for Greville at Newmarket in 1843, but two of these were walkovers.

 Pedigree

+Mango is inbred 4D x 4D to the stallion Buzzard, meaning that he appears fourth generation twice on the dam side of his pedigree.

+^ Mango is inbred 4S x 5S x 6D x 5D to the stallion Highflyer, meaning that he appears fourth generation once and fifth generation once (via Sir Peter Teazle)^ on the sire side of his pedigree and sixth generation once (via Alexander mare)^ and fifth generation once (via Delpini)^ on the dam side of his pedigree.

+^ Mango is inbred 4S x 5D to the stallion King Fergus, meaning that he appears fourth generation on the sire side of his pedigree and fifth generation (via Tipple Cyder)^ on the dam side of his pedigree.